 The best solution to managing a food allergy is to avoid the allergen.
 Over-the-counter histamines are popular for treating allergies, as are prescription drugs (it may be noted that prescription drugs are expensive and often have adverse side effects such as fatigue).
 You should consult your doctor even when using over-the-counter medicines or home remedies.
 Some popular home remedies include using a saltwater solution to clear the nasal paths or eating foods rich in omega-3’s to help fight inflammation.

 4. Drugs to Avoid

 This is one question that most people forget to ask.
 It is important to note that certain allergies can cross-react with other substances.
 For instance, a person reeling under a ragweed allergy could also react to melons, bananas, sunflower seeds, honey, chamomile, etc. If a person’s allergy is likely to make them sensitive to other substances, they need to know when to be more cautious.

 Allergy shots work in most cases.
 A person needs to be sure of the frequency at which the injections can be taken and the time period over which they should be continued.

-No matter how severe your allergy may be, life can be made simpler with a doctor’s intervention at the right time.
-Consult with the doctor and order allergy blood testing to get answers to your specific questions regarding your allergy to treat it quicker and better.
+No matter how severe your food allergy may be, life can be made simpler with a doctor’s intervention at the right time.
+Consult with the doctor and order allergy blood testing to get answers to your specific questions regarding your food allergy to treat it quicker and better.